RadicalFx/documentation/docs/entities/property-system.md

 }
 ```

-in this sample each time the MyProperty changes the PropertyChanged event is raised even for the AnotherProperty property.
-The RemoveCascadeChangeNotifications can be used to remove a cascade change notification previously added.
+in this sample each time `MyProperty` changes the `PropertyChanged` event is raised even for `AnotherProperty` property.
+The `RemoveCascadeChangeNotifications` can be used to remove a cascade change notification previously added.

-##Disable change notifications
+## Disable change notifications

 by default all the radical properties notify of their change, if we want to disable change notifications for a specific property we’ll use once again property metadata: